tweag/nickel/notes/overriding.md

-3. A more extreme take is to do as in 2., but generalize it to every term: a merge expression would behave like a lazy datatype `Merge(t1,t2)` with respect to laziness.
-Evaluating it would amount to apply `eval : Merge(t1,t2) -> t1 & t2`, which wouldn't mess the original top-level thunk `Merge(t1,t2)`.
+3. A more extreme take is to do as in 2., but generalize it to every term: a merge expression would behave like a lazy datatype `Merge(t1,t2)` with respect to evaluation.
+Evaluating it would amount to auto-apply `eval :
+   Merge(t1,t2) -> t1 & t2`, which wouldn't mess the original top-level thunk
-   This is exactly how default value, for example, are currently handled.
+   `Merge(t1,t2)`.
+This is exactly how default value are currently handled for example.
 Doing so, we don't need to restrict custom merge functions to record fields.
+This incurs an additional cost though, of remembering all the AST of merge expressions.

 I propose to adopt solution 2., as it is probably sufficient in the vast majority, and is still compatible with a future upgrade to 3.